 Containerization has transformed global trade by reducing unit transportation costs, providing standardization of shipping conveyances from pallet to ISO shipping container, and loosely integrating the modal (truck, rail, ship) elements of a transportation system.
 Nearly fifty years later it is far from reaching its full potential as the foundation for a safe, secure, efficient global distribution system for both importers and exporters in a fully integrated global shipper oriented distribution system.

 The new trains are 60% less noisy than diesel, and completely emission free.
-The train's only emissions are steam and clean chemical free water or carbon monoxide
+The train’s only emissions are steam and clean chemical free water – no carbon monoxide.

 Large fuel cells sitting on top of the train combine hydrogen and oxygen to generate electricity, which is then transferred to lithium ion batteries.
 Energy that is not immediately used can be stored for later use, increasing fuel efficiency.

 Shipping Cargo and International Trade.
 The United States Maritime Administration designates types of cargo allowed to be shipped from all ports.
 The International Organization (ISO) sets standards for shipping containers.